bdthemes/zoloblocks/readme.txt

 👍 A smooth and **sleek dashboard** experience
 👍 Instant settings sync

 We are continuously evolving ZoloBlocks page builder & patterns each week.
 All new updates bring new dimensions to your website-building experience.
 It is You who powered up with ZoloBlocks.

 == More Than 1-Step Ahead of Competition 🔥==

 With ZoloBlocks, you don’t just create your website, YOU OWN IT!
-With our powerful block editor, you can customize everything about the blocks.
+With our powerful Ultimate block editor for Gutenberg, you can customize everything about the blocks.
 Whether it’s the layout style or font style, you have complete freedom over all elements.

 What makes ZoloBlocks stand out is the level of detailing and a super smooth user experience.

 == Block Skins are Just Awesome 🎨 ==